notreux/UpsideEngine/docs/tutorials/plugin-guide/TileEditor.md

 ![](../../assets/tileeditor.png)

 ## A basic usage
-Lets do a basic configuration, don't forget to enable the "grid" and "place tile" modes, this will create a new environment called "Tile Env".
+Let's do a basic configuration, don't forget to enable the "grid" and "place tile" modes, this will create a new environment called "Tile Env".

 ![](../../assets/tileeditorinfo.png)

-Now, lets build something, lets hold the left click while we move the mouse
+Now, Let's build something, Let's hold the left click while we move the mouse

 <video width="700" controls>
   <source src="../../assets/drawingtiles.mp4" type="video/mp4">